 My toddler is able to point at the items and tell me what they are and how we use them.
 It’s a great conversation starter about international travel.

-The Paris book is my personal favorite out of this series.
-I minored in French in college and it’s fun to pass along some basic French to my toddler (who’s currently learning Mandarin.)
+The Paris book is my personal favorite in this series.
+I minored in French in college, and it’s fun to pass along some basic French to my toddler (who’s currently learning Mandarin).
 He’s at the perfect age to pick up a few words in several languages.

 I like that the French is optional since there isn’t much of a story.
-So, you can just talk about the fun places with babies and younger toddlers and then add in the French element later on to refresh the book.
+You can talk about the fun places with babies and younger toddlers and then add the French element later on to refresh the book.

 These are some of the best travel books for kids who are obsessed with trains!